moorepants/eme171/content/pages/instructor-guide.rst

 Canvas's SpeedGrader system will be used to grade submitted assignments (homework and lab reports).
 Rubrics will be added to each assignment and SpeedGrader allows you to fill out the rubric for each group's submission and add comments to the document for the students to see.
+We try to use electronic submission and grading as much as possible to collect data for our and the department's program assessment needs.

 .. _Canvas: http://canvas.ucdavis.edu

 Google Drive
 ------------

-We will use a Google Drive for collaborative grading and sharing information among the instructors.
-This should not be shared outside of the instructors as it will have FERPA protected information. **You must be extremely careful that you do not share any document in this drive directory with any student.**
+We will use a Google Drive folder for collaborative grading and sharing information among the instructors.
+This folder should not be shared outside of the instructors as it will have FERPA protected information. **You must be extremely careful that you do not share any document in this drive directory with any student.**

 There will be two Google Drive folders.
 One private to instructors and one meant for sharing with students and general public.
 Both folders will have only